-Since the Rvs167 SH3 domain appears to have an important influence on the recruitment of the Rvs complex to endocytic sites, we wondered if the domain also had an influence on endocytic dynamics.
+Since the Rvs167 SH3 domain appears to have an important influence on the recruitment of the Rvs complex to endocytic sites, we wondered if the domain also affected growth of the endocytic invagination endocytic dynamics.
 We compared dynamics of Sla1 and Rvs167 in WT and BAR-GPA strains (Fig4).
-Movement of Sla1 centroid is slower in BAR-GPA cells than in WT (Fig4a).
-Tubular invaginations are formed in BAR-GPA cells, and qualitatively resemble those in WT, as seen by CLEM (Fig.4 supplement).BAR-GPA accumulation begins when Abp1 molecule numbers in the mutant are about the same as in WT (about 300 copies, Fig4).
+Movement of Sla1 centroid is slower in BAR-GPA cells than in WT (Fig4a,b).
+Tubular invaginations are formed in BAR-GPA cells, and qualitatively resemble those in WT, as seen by CLEM (Fig.4 supplement).
+The movement of Rvs167 centroid is smaller in BAR-GPA cells than in WT (Fig.4a,b), consistent with the formation of shorter invaginations suggested by the reduced Sla1 movement in these cells.

+There is delay in BAR-GPA recruitment compared to the onset of Abp1 assembly (Fig4 c, d).
+In WT cells, Rvs167 and Abp1 molecule number peaks are coincident: the actin network begins disassembling as soon as scission occurs.
+Asynchronous peaks in BAR-GPA cells indicates a disruption in the feedback between actin network dynamics and membrane scission.
+BAR-GPA accumulation begins when Abp1 molecule numbers in the mutant are about the same as in WT (about 300 copies, Fig4c,d).
 Recruitment of both Rvs167 and Abp1 molecules is delayed in BAR-GPA cells.
 Rvs167 centroids in both WT and BAR-GPA arrive at endocytic sites when the Sla1 centroid is 20-30 nm away from its starting position.
 Taken together, this data suggests that the Rvs complex is recruited to a specific geometry of membrane invagination, and that Rvs167 recruitment in BAR-GPA is delayed because invaginations in this mutant take longer to acquire this specific geometry.

-The inward jump of Rvs167 is smaller in BAR-GPA cells than in WT (Fig.4b), consistent with the formation of shorter invaginations suggested by the reduced Sla1 movement in these cells.
-Recruitment of Rvs167 in cells is reduced to half of that in WT (), although cytoplasmic concentration of Rvs167 in both cell types are not different (Fig4 supplement).
+Recruitment of Rvs167 in Rvs167sh3 cells is reduced to half of that in WT (Fig4c,d), although cytoplasmic concentration of Rvs167 in both cell types are not different (Fig4 supplement).
 Recruitment therefore is unlikely to be limited by cytoplasmic expression of the mutant protein.
 Abp1 disassembly is slowed down in BAR-GPA cells compared to WT, and recruitment is reduced to 50\% of WT recruitment (Fig.4b), indication disruption of actin network dynamics.